Meet our English team

 At West Kirby School we use a combination of formative and summative assessments.

-- Our Read, Write In and Fresh Start are monitored every six to eight weeks as recommended by programme lead Ruth Miskin.
+- Our Read, Write Inc and Fresh Start are monitored every six to eight weeks as recommended by programme Founder Ruth Miskin.
 The English Leaders and trained HLTAs who teach these programmes carry out these assessments.

-- All pupils' reading skills are assessed in Autumn 1 and Summer 2 using NEALE (NARA) and Star Reader assessments.
+- All pupils' reading skills are assessed in Autumn 1 and Summer 2 using the 'Diagnostic Reading Analysis' and Star Reader assessments.
 Assessments are carried out by our Reading Leads.

 - DEAR time books are continuously quizzed using Accelerated Reader once they have been read from start to end by a child.
 Accelerated Reader data is closely monitored by the reading team and librarian.